JorjaFox/library/content/posts/recaps/csi/butterflied.md

 ## Quotes

 **Grissom:** Sara, you take the perimeter.
-**Sidle:** What?
+**Sara:** What?
 You just did a one-hour walk-through.
 The perimeter cannot be a priority.